rccordell/s25bbb/_posts/2025-02-06-composition.md

 1. You will work in pairs to compose one page.
 You have X inches of vertical space in total for your page.
 2. You can compose both of your chosen definitions of "book" from the [prompt stage of your final book assignment](/pages/assignments/book-project/), but this may prove too long.
 You could abbreviate both of your definitions to fit, or come up with a version that combines/summarizes your definitions.
 Whatever choice you make has to fit in the space defined in #1.
 3. You will use 20 point leading and one of the fonts we have set out for the lab.
+4. You should fill out one of Skeuomorph's Press' job forms, including your name, the class, and the font you are using (both the drawer number and name).
+This will help us redistribute once we have printed the job.

+## Resources

 I will briefly review how to set type and there will be several assistants from Skeuomorph on hand to help you.
 If you need a video reminder, these are the most relevant tutorials: